-The more problems we have with our muscles, the less likely we are to exercise.
-Sadly, tight shoulder and neck muscles are very common.
-I am sure almost all of us must have had them at some point.
-It’s particularly common when we overexert ourselves or we’re stressed.
+Sadly, the more problems we have with our muscles, the less likely we are to exercise.
+Tight shoulder and neck muscles are very common.
+It’s particularly common when we overexert ourselves, or we’re stressed.

 The tightness can extend to the upper back, arms and neck and sometimes, headaches can develop from the tight muscles in the neck.
-Tightness of the neck and shoulder muscles affect people in various ways.
-For example, sitting at a desk for long periods of time, from working out, or from overhead activities such as swimming or playing tennis.
+Sometimes sitting at a desk for long periods, working out, or from overhead activities such as swimming or playing tennis.

 The muscle concerned is the Trapezius Muscle.
 When this muscle is tight, it can affect the entire body, as well as the neck, shoulders and upper back.
 Thankfully it is rarely serious enough to require medical attention, but they can affect our overall well-being.

 The guidelines below will help you to deal with these tight muscles on your own.

 Every now and again throughout the day, check where your shoulders are.
 Ideally, your shoulders should be in line with your collarbone; not higher or pushed forward.
 You can check this by simply letting your shoulders ‘fall.’
 You may realize you have them in a shrugged position too often.

 To prevent muscles from tightening and to release tension, do shoulder shrugs.
 To do this pull your shoulders all the way to your ears, holding them there for a few seconds and then letting them fall to a relaxed position.
 You can also loosen your muscles by rolling your shoulders in both directions.

 Place your hand on the shoulder you want to stretch to prevent it from moving up.
 The other hand should be on top of your head with your fingers pointing towards the back.
 Your neck should always remain inline with your back and the only body part that is moving is your head.